paldepind/flyd/README.md

 ```

 Top level streams, that is streams without dependencies, should typically
-depend on the external world, like user input and fetched data.
+depend on the external world, like user input or fetched data.

 Since streams are just functions you can easily plug them in whenever a
 function is expected.